AutoTrader

 AutoTrader started the way a lot of side projects do: with a question I couldn't let go of.
 I'd been working with recommendation systems at my day job, and it struck me that the core problem—predicting what a person will want next based on noisy, incomplete signals—isn't that different from predicting where a stock will move next based on noisy, incomplete market data.

 Every component was designed and built by me from scratch.
-It runs autonomously on Google Cloud for about $55 a month, and it's become the most technically satisfying project I've worked on—a place where I get to combine ML modeling, data engineering, infrastructure design, and product thinking all in one system.
+It runs autonomously on a multi-cloud setup (GCP + Azure) for about $235/month, and it's become the most technically satisfying project I've worked on—a place where I get to combine ML modeling, data engineering, infrastructure design, and product thinking all in one system.

 1,800+ Trained Models